Skip to content

 table str yes Target table

-issue enum yes null_injection, duplicate_rows, type_mismatch, late_arrival, schema_drift
+issue enum yes null_injection, duplicate_rows, type_mismatch, late_arrival, schema_drift, volume_anomaly

-column str conditional None Required for null_injection, type_mismatch, schema_drift; optional otherwise
+column str conditional None Required for null_injection, type_mismatch, schema_drift.
+Forbidden on volume_anomaly (row-level)

 seed_offset int no 0 Sub-seed offset to vary which rows are corrupted under the same config seed